dotnet/designs/accepted/2023/wasm-browser-threads.md

 <sub><sup>† Note: all the text below discusses MT build only, unless explicit about ST build.</sup></sub>

+## Key idea in this proposal

+Move all managed user code out of UI/DOM thread, so that it becomes consistent with all other threads.

 ## Context - Problems
 **1)** If you have multithreading, any thread might need to block while waiting for any other to release a lock.
      - locks are in the user code, in nuget packages, in Mono VM itself